 Ask anyone about High Park Toronto and the reaction is positive.
 What’s not to like?
 Winding, tree-lined streets, heritage homes, a strong sense of community, family-oriented, and locally-inclined, this is a place for anyone who has ever wanted ‘it all’.

 A hop-skip-and-jump from residential streets and locals land at Toronto’s municipal High Park – 400 acres of untouched, oak savannah, landscape.
-A popular spot during the Cherry Blossom ‘season’ for visitors across the globe, High Park offers year-round natural beauty and just about anything a park planner (or nature enthusiast) could dream-up.
+A popular spot during the Cherry Blossom ‘season’ for visitors across the globe, High Park offers year-round natural beauty and just about anything a park planner (or nature enthusiast) could dream up.
 Feel like taking a mental vacation and staring at birds as they flutter across a placid pond?
-You can do that!
 You can do that at High Park!
 Feeling the urge to go on a nature hike, take-in the changing autumnal leaves, and sip on some apple cider while you ponder the meaning of life!?
-It’s all there!
-At High Park!
+It’s all there in High Park!

 Mirroring this beauty, High Park’s residential streets offer a community atmosphere and heritage homes.
 Houses in the area were typically built in the Victorian, Edwardian, and Tudor-style.
 Each house displays a variety of beautiful architectural details – stained glass windows, hardwood floors, lush wood trimmings, french doors, and dramatic fireplaces.
 The area is predominantly rich in larger (older) homes, but modern upgrades and new builds can also be found scattered throughout – a reflection of the diversity of styles and interests of its community.